FarronF/limerick-council-meetings/meetings/2016/02/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th January 2016.md

  That Failte Ireland should be invited to attend at a Meeting of the Metropolitan District to

-set down their proposal for the region.---
+set down their proposal for the region.
+---
 7

  The need to support activities around the Treaty 325 commemoration.